punctum-im/protocol-old/PROTOCOL.md

 If a user was banned, their ID can still be queried through the API endpoint, but only contains the following information:

-- "banned?" - bool, true
+- "banned" - bool, true
 - "permissions" with the conference bit set to 0

 These are set by the server at ban time.